JEMA99/JEMA99/README.md

 # 👋 Hi, I’m JESUS EMMANUEL MORALES AVILA - @JEMA99
 🐧🎻MXN/ENG🎧 developer, project manager, leader, software enginner
-- 💻 `computer systems engineering student`
+- 💻 `Computer Systems Engineering`
-- ✨ Founder Leader CEO - GOLDEN BEAN STUDIOS
+- ✨ Founder - GOLDEN BEAN STUDIOS
-- 👀 I’m interested in ... videogames, mobile apps, VR and AR 🥽
+- 👀 I’m interested in ...
+PWA, Data Cience and VR/AR 🥽
-- 🌱 I’m currently learning ... desing, Swift, Kotlin, Flutter, React native and Unity3D
+- 🌱 I’m currently learning ...
+Desing, React native and Project Management
-- 💞️ I’m looking to collaborate on ... @OrlandoDuranPY
+- 👥 I’m looking to collaborate on ... @OrlandoDuranPY @Juliobs22

 ---
-#                       ⚡GOLDEN BEAN STUDIOS🦢🌹🌺🌸
+#                       ⚡GOLDEN BEAN STUDIOS 🌸
-              We are various studios for the development and publication of mobile applications, video games, web applications and Design (2D, 3D, audio visual and animation).
+              Golden Beans Studios is a collection of studios dedicated to the development and publication of mobile applications.

-              Here we are a team, and the studies contribute a large part to complement the developments in the other projects, in order to create applications that help everyone, whether they are students, doctors, teachers,
+              We collaborate as a team, and the studios play a key role to complement the developments in the other projects, with the purpose of creating applications that help everyone.

+##            🏆 Goal.
-              people with disabilities and even the environment.
+              The goal at Golden Bean Studios is to create applications that benefit everyone, including students, doctors, teachers, people with disabilities, and even the environment.

+##            🎯 Mission.
+              The mission at Golden Bean Studios is to use technology to improve the lives of our users.

+##            🔭 Vission.
+              The vission at Golden Bean Studios is to become a leading provider of innovative and helpful mobile applications.
 ---

 <!---